Soor ploom

 A Soor ploom (Scots for "sour plum") is a sharp-flavoured, round, green boiled sweet originally associated with Galashiels, Scotland.
-They are sold loose by weight in paper bags, traditionally in "quarters" — a quarter of a pound.
+They are sold loose by weight in paper bags, traditionally in "quarters" — a quarter of a pound (mass unit, not the currency).

 They are said to have been first made in 1337 in commemoration of a skirmish near Galashiels.
 A raiding party from England were overwhelmed and killed by local men when discovered eating unripe plums.

-A "childhood favourite," they are pale green and "slightly acid in flavour".
-They have been featured in Oor Wullie and The Broons cartoons.

-"Soor Plooms" is the motto of the town Galashiels.
+"Soor Plooms" is the motto of the town of Galashiels in Selkirkshire, Scotland.

-There is a Border pipe tune from 1700 called "Soor Plooms of Galashiels".
+Described as a "childhood favourite," they are green and "slightly acidic" in flavour.
+They have been featured in Oor Wullie and The Broons cartoons; additionally, there is a Border pipe tune from 1700 called "Soor Plooms of Galashiels".